KunalGautam/blog.ikunal.in/content/post/2024-08-29-DireWolf-TNC-I-Gate-and-Digipeater-Setup.md

 This service will run under tmux, and you can always access it using tmux command.
 Refer to tmux manual to know how to use it.

-#### Note: SPEECH and CBEACON can be omitted, but I've added them as it was required for me for identification over RF.
 ---

-Although this process may seems to be exaggerated for few people, but final result is a solid and reliable IG adn Digipeater solution.
+##### Final Note: Although this process may seems to be exaggerated for few people, but final result is a solid and reliable IG adn Digipeater solution.
 After setting up, one can also use it to track your APRS movement and share your track via different means (Like Telegram/WhatsApp/Email/SMS) to your friends and relatives, possiblities are endless!!